berkecore/C0R33/README.md

-- 👋 Hi, I’m @C0R33
+- 👋 Hi, I’m @brcoree
-- 👀 I’m interested in playing computer games and basketball also watching anime.
+- 👀 I’m interested in playing computer games and C#.
-- 🌱 I’m currently learining and working on DiscordJS.
+- 🌱 I’m currently learining and working on C++ and JS.

 ### Connect with me: